Malta's Joseph Muscat at the precipice over journalist murder | DW | 01.12.2019

 In December 2017, a group of suspects was arrested and three men charged with Caruana Galizia's murder.
 Prosecutors said that two of them were monitoring the reporter and notified the third after she drove out of her home.
 The third suspect then allegedly activated the bomb by sending a text message from a boat.

-However, the prosecutors were not able to track down the organizers and masterminds behind the car bombing, and the investigation quickly stalled.
+However, prosecutors were unable to track down the organizers and masterminds behind the car bombing, and the investigation quickly stalled.

-It was only jolted into life again in November 2019, when Maltese police arrested several people over a high-profile money laundering scheme.
+It was only jolted into life again last month, when Maltese police arrested several people over a high-profile money laundering scheme.
 The clampdown was executed with the help of Interpol.

 Fenech's yacht intercepted

 A day later, Maltese police intercepted and arrested oligarch Yorgen Fenech while he was apparently trying to flee the island on his yacht.
-In addition to owning Black 17, the company reportedly behind payments to Schembri and Mizzi, Fenech is also a director and a co-owner of Electrogas, the energy company involved in the 2013 construction of the Delimara power plant.
+In addition to owning 17 Black, the company reportedly behind payments to Schembri and Mizzi, Fenech is also a director and a co-owner of Electrogas, the energy company involved in the 2013 construction of the Delimara power plant.

-According to emails published by Caruana Galizia, millions in taxpayers' money are siphoned off by middlemen in contracts for energy production in Delimara.
+According to emails published by Caruana Galizia, millions in taxpayers' money have been siphoned off by middlemen in contracts for energy production in Delimara.

 After his arrest, Fenech tried to obtain the same deal given to the alleged middleman and officially asked for pardon in exchange for cooperation on the murder.
 According to police sources, the businessman named Schembri as the "real mastermind" behind the hit.